 Leading employers recognize that St. Kate’s graduates bring something extra: A passion for meeting the needs of the individuals and communities they serve.
 A capacity for leadership.
 Excellence in professional preparation.
 Critical thinking, strong communication skills and an ability to work well in teams.
 A commitment to social justice and ethics.

-At St. Catherine University’s School of Business and Leadership, adult students don’t settle for business as usual.
+At St. Catherine University’s School of Business and Professional Studies, adult students don’t settle for business as usual.
 New and emerging business professionals are advancing their careers through our innovative Evening/Weekend/Online degree and certificate programs.

 Students bring their experiences to the classroom for lively discussions of real-world issues.
 Just as success in the business world is based on networking, teamwork and relationships, you’ll benefit from rich, collaborative learning with other experienced adult students.

-As an Evening/Weekend/Online student, we’ll keep you moving up the Business and Leadership ladder.
+As an Evening/Weekend/Online student, we’ll keep you moving up the Business and Professional Studies ladder.
 While still an undergraduate student, you can start taking courses for the Master of Arts in Organizational Leadership degree.

 Healthcare is growing and changing rapidly.
 But preparing for the future of healthcare isn’t just about filling jobs.
 It’s about preparing health professionals with the caring, critical thinking and clinical expertise needed to truly meet the challenge.